paritytech/metrics/README.md

 # GitHub metrics

-Get GitHub metrics for a repository.
+Get GitHub metrics for a repository or a user.

 Supports obtaining metrics from:

 - Pull Requests
 - Issues

-It also supports obtaining user metrics related to a repository.

 ## To start